 Today is our third and final day in the High Atlas Mountains.
-We slept up until breakfast was ready and Omar’s knock on our door awakened us for the meal Mohammed prepared for us which included boiled egg, bread and spreads.
+We slept up until breakfast was ready and Omar’s knock on our door awakened us for the meal Mohammed prepared which included boiled egg, bread and spreads.
 Of course, the spreads included jam and honey, and the mint tea was available with sugar.
 I think Morocco would be a dentist’s dream…it’s all about sugar here.
 Salt on the other hand is hard to come by.
 We have yet to have any offered for our eggs at breakfast.

 Birds chirped in the warmth of this sunny day as we maneuvered the trail with Omar, Mohammed and his mule.
 Omar has a band and while he is not the lead singer, he cooed his songs about love in the Berber language as he strolled along with us.
 This area of the mountains seemed much warmer than the parts we hiked the previous two days, and we spotted a few blooming flowers.

 Somehow, I picked up the nickname, “Elizabeth the queen”, from Omar…perhaps because I could sort of keep up with them when they hiked up the trail at their pace.
 As such, I followed Mohammed and his mule up to the summit while Omar hung back with Suman.
 The weather and the view from Tizi Oudite’s summit at 2,219 m was spectacular!
 Mohammed and I sat by the cairn as we soaked in the sun until Suman and Omar arrived.
 I highly recommend Omar as a guide.
-His company is http://www.astaratours.com.
+His company is www.astaratours.com.

 Rashid was the only boy in family of six kids.
 He was finishing up school near Omar’s house, so he joined us for the rest of our walk in order to get a ride into the market to pick up some meat for the family and then to get a ride to Omar’s house with whom he was staying as well.
 It turns out, Omar had a full house including his wife, child, mom, sister and baby, and nephew!

 Our walk took us by more villages, schools, and orchards.
 I can only imagine how the terraces looked when the apple and cherry trees were in full bloom.
-How pretty they would be in a few months.
+How pretty they would be in a few months!
 We passed by a few more cemeteries as well which to outsiders looked like a patch of grass.
 We talked about being buried versus cremated.
 I said I wanted to be cremated and Omar said it would be better to be buried because it wouldn’t use wood.
 I told him, well American’s use wood for the coffins.
-Omar informed me that in Morocco, the dead a placed in a white dress and buried without a coffin.
+Omar informed me that in Morocco, the dead are dressed in a white dress and buried without a coffin.
 It was an interesting conversation.

 Eventually the trail turned into a road and a few cars zipped by which gave us a feeling of reaching civilization again.
 We stopped at a shelter in Agersioual Village where Mohammed prepared us our final meal.
 At this point we were hardly hungry, but we politely tried the salad and tajine as we enjoyed the view of Morocco’s highest peak, Toubkal which stood blanketed in snow at 4,142 m or 13,671 ft.

 After lunch, we were transferred back to Marrakesh to begin our Dreamtrip.
 Our vacation club requires that all accommodations for Dreamtrips be a four or five-star hotel.
-After two nights of primitive quarters, we excited to get to Le Méridien N’Fis.
+After two nights of primitive quarters, we were excited to get to Le Méridien N’Fis.
 Our car was checked for explosives before the gate was opened for us to drive to the entrance.
 We entered the fancy lobby, checked in at the front desk, and then met our Dreamtrip host, Fernando who was from Madrid.

-Our room didn’t cool, so reported our issue to the front desk who informed us that it is still winter in Morocco so their air system is still running heat!
+Our room didn’t cool, so we reported our issue to the front desk who informed us that it is still winter in Morocco so their air system is still running heat!
 I guess locals were wearing coats in 80 degrees…oh well.
 Fortunately, we were in the dessert, and the nights cooled so we opened the windows and requested a fan which was perfect.
 ETB